Yamaha YZ450F 12-Month Review | Bike Reviews

 The stock suspension suited my 90kg frame well, so I never needed to change springs.
 I didn’t even go changing the stock valving.
 I set the rear sag at 105mm and then fine tuned the suspension using the clickers and left it at that.

 The stock suspension is smooth and has a very predictable action so I felt best to leave it as it was.
 The fork has a nice, plush initial stroke to soak up the smaller bumps but also stiffens up well to handle the bigger hits.
 I stiffened the shock slightly on the high-speed compression damping and slowed down the rebound and the back-end sat very nicely.
 I used the bike mainly on motocross tracks but I did venture into the bush a few times and the suspension was able to handle everything I threw at it with no issues.
 In fact even after a year’s worth of riding I never even had to replace the fork seals.

-The biggest changes I made to the YZ-F were to its appearance.
+The biggest changes I made to the Yamaha YZ450F were to its appearance.
 I had Kustom MX do me up a custom graphics kit to make the bike look special and Topline Upholstery made me a matching seatcover that really finished the look off nicely.
 Everywhere I went with the bike I stood out.

 The sticker kit lasted well, with no major damage or wear to report at all.
 The guys at Kustom MX make very durable sticker kits, which is why we keep using them.
 Add that together with their class-leading designs and we have no reason to want to use another company ever.

 The seatcover really looks factory but it also helps performance.
 The pleats give some extra backside traction and prevent you from sliding rearwards under hard acceleration.